Powerlearnproject/se-day1-assignment-Mikedoskitomen1991/README.md

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
-Give examples of each.
+**Explain the Importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in Software Development.
+Give examples of each**

-Importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in Software Development

 Integrated Development Environments (IDEs)
 Definition: An IDE is a software suite that provides comprehensive tools for software development, including a code editor, debugger, compiler, and automation tools.